01mf02/adam-notes/README.md

 It really itches me to make a small `jq` replacement that is actually fast ...

-Anyway, a quite nice result from this week is that with 1 second timeout, the Rust leanCoP proves 40 problems more (+6.4%) than the fastest OCaml leanCoP (stackCoP).
+Anyway, a quite nice result from this week is that with 1 second timeout, the Rust leanCoP proves 6.4% more problems (663) than stackCoP, i.e. the fastest leanCoP version implemented in OCaml (623).
 The inference rate seems to be about three times higher!
 This makes it interesting to see how the Rust prover will fare against the C version ...